-Once you have decided you are ready to petition for divorce from your estranged spouse, it’s important to know the right steps to take.
+Once you have decided you are ready to petition for divorce from your estranged spouse, knowing the proper steps to take is essential.
 It is also in your best interests to have legal support to guide you through the process.
 Divorce can get sticky and complicated.
-But having a divorce attorney on your side and having a clear understanding of the proper steps to take will give you peace of mind and confidence as you move forward.
+However, having a divorce attorney on your side and a clear understanding of the proper steps will give you peace of mind and confidence as you move forward.

 In Georgia, there are residency requirements.
-Either you or your spouse must live within the state for at least six months prior to filing the petition.
-Since your spouse is estranged, there is a chance he or she is living out of state.
-As long as you have lived in the state for six months, you can file in Georgia.
+You or your spouse must live within the state for at least six months before filing the petition.
+Since your spouse is estranged, there is a chance they are living out of state.
+If you have lived in the state for six months, you can file in Georgia.

 Below are the basic steps you will need to take to petition for divorce from your estranged spouse: